NORTH SULAWESI INFORMATION PAGES

 -Recommendation-

-Scuba diving has been available for several years in Gorontalo with dive season being November to April.
-Miguel's Diving has its office at the new Gorontalo Oasis Hotel in Jl.
-Agus Salim No 29.
-With its new custom-built speedboat, seven dive sites are within only a ten-minute boat ride from town.
-With over 20 dive sites from which to choose, certified divers can enjoy dramatic coral walls, multiple pinnacles, caverns, muck, shallow coral gardens and two wrecks.
-One important feature of diving there is the continental wall of Sulawesi, which comes within a few meters of the coastline, bringing deep blue water right to shore.
+The pioneer diver operator in Gorontalo, Miguel's Diving, has been running seasonally since 2003.
+Regular dive season is from November to April.
+Travelers passing through Gorontalo on the way to the Togian Islands can usually work in diving, even during off season.
+Miguel's Diving uses two custom-built speed boats tied to its private dock and operational center.
+This set up provides immediate access to the ocean.
+The dive center is located only a few minutes from Melati, Yulia and Quality hotels.
+With over 30 sites from which to choose, certified scuba divers can enjoy dramatic coral walls, multiple pinnacles, caverns, muck, shallow coral gardens and two wrecks.
+One important feature of diving in Gorontalo is the continental wall of Sulawesi, which comes within a few meters of the coastline, bringing deep blue water right to shore.
 Having some of the most dense and diverse hard coral growth in the Indo-Pacific region, Gorontalo also has a growing list of new, undescribed or endemic species.
-The huge, surreal Salvador Dali sponge can only be found in Gorontalo.
-The provincial government has just published a top quality book of underwater photos taken there by three of Asia's best marine photojournalists.
-Information on the book Gorontalo: Hidden Paradise is available through the Miguel's Diving web site.
+The huge, surreal Salvador Dali sponges can only be found in Gorontalo.

 Exchanging foreign currency is difficult in Gorontalo.
 The notes have to be brandnew, clean and unfolded!